PHYSICAL STABILISATION & GROUND IMPROVEMENT

 Physical stabilisation is the process of improving the geotechnical properties of a material through the addition of hydraulic binders such as cement and lime.

-The stabilisation process has been successfully used for a number of years and depending on the blend of additives, CBR values in excess of 30% can be achieved.
+The stabilisation process is a proven global technology and it has been successfully employed for a number of years.
+It can be applied to a diverse range of situations and dependent upon the blend of additives and the material undergoing the stabilisation, CBR values in excess of 30% can be achieved.

 - Soil stabilisation can be used to reduce permeability and compressibility